Troubleshooting reconciliation source file linking and connection errors

 • Ensure file permissions allow the system to access the document

-• If connection appears successful but balance information doesn't display or save, check for: duplicate reconciliation sources in Manage Sources, incorrect Account column positioning, entity ID reference issues, or unnecessary entity columns in single-entity reconciliations
+• If connection appears successful but balance information doesn't display or save, check for: duplicate reconciliation sources in Manage Sources, incorrect Account column positioning, Account header not labeled exactly as "Account", entity ID reference issues, unnecessary entity columns in single-entity reconciliations, or missing account numbers in the lead sheet

 If you continue to experience issues after following these troubleshooting steps, contact support for additional assistance.